SobolSigizmund/DEPRECATED-api-client-java/README.rst

 client-r:
     provides a simple R script that transforms API query results into GAlignments.
+mapreduce-java:
+    uses the `MapReduce Java`_ feature of Google App Engine to create a variant similarity matrix.
+    Also includes code to run `PCA`_ over the results.
 mapreduce-python:
     uses the `MapReduce Python`_ feature of Google App Engine to do complex calculations over API data.
 protobufs: